Liongold/brackets-pdfexport/README.md

 6. Move the extension zip file from your Downloads folder to the "user" folder

 ## Features
-_Some of these features are still in development._
 * Export all code in current document to PDF
 * Export selected code to PDF
 * Set document margins before export